Vijay18003/Lungcancer_prediction_OneDnn/README.md

 Overall, this project represents a significant step towards leveraging artificial intelligence in the fight against lung cancer, ultimately contributing to improved patient outcomes and quality of life.

 ---
-Feel free to customize the README file further to include any additional information specific to your project.
-Let me know if you need any further assistance!